 If you plan to bring camping gear or sports equipment, packing it in a car is easier than transporting it by bus or train.

 Even when you factor in wear and tear on your car, going on a road trip can be a frugal way to travel, especially if you're traveling with a group.
 Taking four people somewhere by car is usually less expensive than buying four round-trip airplane, bus or train tickets.

 Driving is one of the slowest ways to travel between two points, especially between large cities with good rail and airline service.
 If you are planning a city-to-city trip, you can save time by taking the train or flying to your destination.

 You Have to Do All the Work

-From route planning to navigation to spending hours behind the wheel, it's all up to you.
-Sometimes it's easier to let someone else do the planning.
+From route planning to prepping your car to navigation to spending hours behind the wheel, it's all up to you.
+Sometimes it is easier to let someone else do the planning — and the driving.